hugolomba/Abduction-Game/README.md

 ## Introduction

-You are UFO pilot passing through a little planet called Earth.
+You are a UFO pilot passing through a little planet called Earth.

-Your objective is to accumulate points by abducting the beings that appear on your way, while avoiding obstacles that damage your ship and can destroy you.
+Your objective is to accumulate points by abducting the beings that appear on your way while avoiding obstacles that damage your ship and can destroy you.

 <img src="./img/README-images/demo-img.png">